oehrlis/o-db-docker/lab/ex12/1x12en-Solution.md

-## Solution 1: Get known the Environment
+## Solution 12: Oracle Enterprise User Security

 The following steps are performed in this exercise: